 - I don’t know how Codemasters is generating the stage conditions for Dirt Rally (when participating in Career Mode).
 I’m not sure if it’s a randomized dice roll or some other process that picks from a list of options.
 Regardless, the “system” chooses night & rain conditions at a much higher rate than what occurs in real life.
 Generally speaking, rally is at its best in dry, daylight conditions, and DR2 is the same.
 Most rally racing should occur in those conditions.
 Codemasters needs to reduce the chance of career mode generating night/wet conditions.

-- There are a lot of complaints about Force Feedback and steering wheel configurations within the Steam user reviews (and forums such as Reddit).
-Steam reviews have been “bombed” by complaints about FF being broken and/or not working properly.
+- [Update 6/23/2019 – Codemasters has released an update to the force feedback model.
+My understanding, at this time, is the FFB is better but not perfect.]
+Original Text – There are a lot of complaints about Force Feedback and steering wheel configurations within the Steam user reviews (and forums such as Reddit).
+Steam reviews have been “bombed” by complaints about FFB being broken and/or not working properly.
 I cannot comment on this directly, since I use a controller, but I trust that this many complaints means something isn’t right.

 Dirt Rally 2.0 expands and improves on the best part of Dirt Rally, the driving experience.
 It also ditches many of the odd design choices found in Dirt 4, ensuring that DR2 is seen an authentic rally simulation.
 The inclusion of the full FIA license for Rallycross completes the package.
 It might seem strange to give a buy recommendation when there are some relatively glaring problems with the game, but that’s because the rally experience is so damn good, that the positives far outweigh the negatives.
 DR2 is also built with additional content in mind (“games as a service” is not a bad thing).
 The game should receive significant content updates over time.